Julius Welschof

-Julius Welschof (born March 12, 1997) is a German professional American football linebacker for the Pittsburgh Steelers of the National Football League (NFL).
+Julius Welschof (born March 12, 1997) is a German professional American football outside linebacker for the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Michigan Wolverines and Charlotte 49ers.

 Early life

 Welschof was born on March 12, 1997, in Germany.
 He grew up in Miesbach, Bavaria, where he won youth championships in skiing.
 He attended the vocational high school (Fachoberschule, FOS) in Altötting and graduated from there.

 After his graduation from high school, Welschof visited the United States in 2013, staying with a friend of his grandfather in Jacksonville, Florida.
 He was told of American football and received a suggestion that he might be good at the sport, something Welschof initially did not believe, due to being 16 years old at the time and never having played the sport.
 However, after watching a Jacksonville Jaguars practice, he "was hooked" and, upon returning to Germany, found a local club team, the Munich Cowboys, to play with.

 A tight end, Welschof won Bavarian all-star honors in his first season.
 He later played defensive end as well.
 After four years at Munich, Welschof decided to try to get an athletic scholarship to play college football in the U.S. He learned of a service run by former Canadian Football League (CFL) player Brandon Collier called Premier Players International, designed to get European players opportunities in college football.
 Welschof contacted Collier and informed him of his measurements and ability to run a 40-yard dash in 4.5 seconds, then later proved his abilities to a doubtful Collier on a field covered in snow in below-freezing temperatures.

 In order to make enough money to attend camps in the U.S., Welschof worked as a manufacturer at a Krones factory and also took on another job renovating a house.
 Afterwards, he began receiving significant attention and received offers from a number of different programs, being ranked as the 12th-best defensive end recruit and a four-star prospect by 247Sports.
 He initially committed to play for the Georgia Tech Yellow Jackets, but later flipped to the Michigan Wolverines.